avalonv/reCBZ/README.md

 # reCBZ - CBZ repacker

 CLI utility for repacking comic book archives (.cbz).
-Can be used to greatly reduce disk usage, upscale, and optimize comics for reading on mobile devices and e-Readers.
+Can be used to greatly reduce disk usage, upscale, and optimize comics & manga for reading on mobile devices and e-Readers.
 Can also be used to convert image formats in bulk (see [other uses](#other-uses)).

 ### Purpose